-We use Google Analytics to to provide insight into how our users use our website.
+We use Google Analytics to provide insight into how our users use our website.

-More information on how Google Analytics cookies work can be found on the Performance Cookies section in the main University of Edinburgh website.
+More information on how Google Analytics cookies work can be found in the Performance Cookies section on the main University of Edinburgh website.

 You may opt-out of Google Analytics tracking by installing the Google Analytics Opt-out Browser Add-on